 But, a potential downside to this rule is overwhelming your top performers with too many leads; most reps can only handle around 150 leads per month.
 It also might create the perception of an unfair working environment amongst your team.

 Who Should Use It: Multi-location businesses that need to get new leads connected with the rep that covers their area.

 If your sales reps have different territories, this routing rule ensures that they receive leads from locations within their territories.
 The software you use will screen the leads and categorize them by location before sending them to the rep who owns that part of the world.

-You can focus on a lead's demographic makeup to assign them to a rep with matching experience, location, or first language to create the optimal interaction.
-This way, you’ll pair leads with reps on your team who are most competent in dealing with their specific situation.
+With this rule, you can pair leads with reps on your team who are most competent in dealing with their specific situation.
 Here are some characteristics to take into account when creating your lead routing rules:

 Within your lead distribution software, you’ll be able to set up these rules.
 We’ll go over software details and options later in the article.